You are here

 A list of Wellness Tips related to recovering from an eating disorder.

 The information on this page is a simple overview of a complicated health issue.
-The content has been taken from NEDIC, NEDA, CMHA and the DSM Library.
+The content has been taken from NEDIC, NEDA, CMHA and the Diagnostic and Statistical Manual of Mental Disorders (DSM) Library.
 For more in-depth information, please visit these sources or speak to a medical professional.

 Ontario – call ConnexOntario to find out where there are mental health supports in your community.